christensenacademy/christensen-academy/modules/java-getting-started/textpages/java-platform-vs-language.md

 APIs are very common in the programming world.
 Anytime software interacts with other software, you'll see an API.
 Well-designed APIs tend to make programming easier and more productive.
 For the time being, I'll reserve judgement on the Java API.

 ##Why Use Java
 If you've read the rest of this document, I hope you can see the ambiguity inherent in the question, "Why use Java?"
 In this question, does "Java" refer to the platform or the programming language?
-I have very different responses in each case.

 ###Why Use The Java Platform?
 This could be a very complicated answer, but for now I'll leave you with a one-word answer: portability.